SorinoSSK/VFlowTech-Doc/content/apps/vft/what-is-vft/index.md

 toc: true
 ---

-VFT is a 100% self-service no-code intuitive IoT platform for rapid implementation of enterprise IoT projects.
-It enables quick development, management, and scaling of IoT projects.
+VFT is a 100% self-service no-code intuitive Energy System Management for rapid implementation of enterprise Energy System projects.
+It enables quick development, management, and scaling of Energy System projects.
 VFT is available both as an on-cloud and on-premises solution.

 ## Feature Highlights

 With VFT you are able to:

-* Define your multi-level IoT project hierarchy exactly as in the real world
+* Define your multi-level Energy System project hierarchy exactly as in the real world
 * Define the relation between your project entities ([assets]({{<ref "/apps/entity-manager/assets">}}) and [sensors]({{<ref "/apps/entity-manager/sensors">}}))
-* Provision IoT gateways (devices) for your IoT streaming data
+* Provision Energy System gateways (devices) for your Energy System streaming data
 * Collect and visualize data from your assets and sensors
 * Perform aggregated trend analytics on historical data
 * Analyze incoming sensor data and trigger alarms with customizable event rules